OpenHFT/Java-Runtime-Compiler/README.md

 runner.run();
 ````

-I suggest making your class implement a Known Interface of your choice as this will allow you to call/manipulate instances of you generated class.
+I suggest making your class implement a KnownInterface of your choice as this will allow you to call/manipulate instances of you generated class.

 Another more hacky way is to use this to override a class, provided it hasn't been loaded already.
 This means you can redefine an existing class and provide the methods and fields used match,